wjakob/nanobind/docs/api_bazel.rst

     version.
 Allowed values are ``"cp312"``, ``"cp313"``, which target the stable ABI starting from Python 3.12 or 3.13, respectively.
 By default, all extensions are built without any ABI limitations.

+.. py:function:: @nanobind_bazel//:free_threading (boolean)

+    Build nanobind extensions with a Python toolchain in free-threaded mode.
+    If given, the currently configured Python toolchain must support free-threading, otherwise, the build will result in a compilation error.
+    Only relevant for CPython 3.13+, since support for free-threaded Python was introduced in CPython 3.13.
+    For more information on free-threaded extension support in nanobind, refer to the relevant :ref:`documentation section <free-threaded>`.

+    *New in nanobind-bazel version 2.2.0.*